jbarnes1/Azure-FPGA-Mobile-Web-Client/README.md

  * On the left - an image of a Garter Snake - which is non-venomous and virtually harmless.
  * On the right - an image of the Green Mamba - which is a highly venomous snake.

 ![Image description](FPGA_Predict_4_GarterSnake.png) ![Image description](FPGA_Predict_3_GreenMamba.png)

+Using these exciting new Azure technologies, it is now possible to create applications that can rapidly predict image content and then use that prediction to make (in this case) life-saving decisions.